twming/ros2_master_tutorial/README.md

 ros2 run rviz2 rviz2
 ```
 > [!IMPORTANT]
-> It is good to run multiple nodes (robot_state_publisher, joint_state_publisher and rviz2) using a launch file.
-Create a launch folder and autocar_display.launch
+> - It is good to run multiple nodes (robot_state_publisher, joint_state_publisher and rviz2) using a launch file.
+> - Create a launch folder and autocar_display.launch, then launch it.

 1. Create a "launch" folder, then add "autocar_display.launch" file to the folder.
 2. Add the "autocar_display.launch" content as below, save the file.